reinvented/openstreetbox/README.md

 Generating Tiles
 ----------------

 I used [TileMill](http://www.mapbox.com/tilemill/) to generate the map tiles I wanted to serve in the MBTiles format.

-To do this I created and style the kind of map I wanted in TileMill, and then selected **Export | MBTiles**:
+I found [this tutorial for using OpenStreetMap data with TileMill](http://www.mapbox.com/tilemill/docs/guides/osm-bright-mac-quickstart/) to be particularly useful for creating custom tiles, but to start I just used data already in TileMill: I created and style the kind of map I wanted in TileMill, and then selected **Export | MBTiles**:

 ![image](screenshots/tilemill-export.png)